FAQs

 Do you drill or cut your own stones?

 I do not do any sort of lapidary work.
-I strive to purchase my gemstones from reputable sources with best labor practices.
+I strive to purchase my gemstones from reputable sources with the best labor practices.

 Where do you source your metals?